 How to apply dry shampoo powder (or spray):

-To apply the dry shampoo powder, you can use a salt and pepper shaker, a make-up brush, or clean hands.
+To apply the dry shampoo powder, use a salt and pepper shaker, a make-up brush, or clean hands.

 I usually use my fingers, but you can use anything you have on hand.